9 Underdog Nations and Their Memorable Olympic Performances

 One of the members of that team, Steven Bradbury, continued to skate in three more Olympics but was beset by two debilitating injuries and knew he didn’t stand a chance of advancing in the 2002 Games.
 Bradbury adopted a strategy of waiting in the back of the field, just in case another athlete fell down.
 Amazingly enough, the plan worked to perfection as he made the finals through a series of disqualifications and falls by his competitors.
 One of Bradbury’s biggest goals was to get the endorsement of superstar Apollo Anton Ohno for his line of in-line skates.
 Little did he know that Ohno and three other skaters would go down with one massive crash, leaving him the victor and Australia’s first Winter Games gold medalist.

-Kristy Coventry holds seven of Zimbabwe’s eight medals and has defeated some of the biggest names in the Olympics.
-Despite a lack of government funding for athletics programs — not to mention poor infrastructure, as Zimbabwe has no indoor pools — Coventry earned a scholarship to Auburn, where she won seven NCAA titles and claimed several world records in the backstroke and individual medley.
-As a result, she’s become a national hero and one of the few white Zimbabweans whose appeal crosses the racial divide of her country.
+Kirsty Coventry holds seven of Zimbabwe’s eight medals and has defeated some of the biggest names in the Olympics.
+Despite a lack of government funding for athletics programs—and Zimbabwe's lack of indoor pools—Coventry earned a scholarship to Auburn, where she won seven NCAA titles and claimed several world records in the backstroke and individual medley.
 Upon her return from Beijing, the country’s already-controversial president, Robert Mugabe, gave Coventry a suitcase containing $100,000 cash, a move that incited even more controversy because of Zimbabwe’s runaway inflation.